 Last year, I also spoke of our concerns regarding the future of West Woodburn First School in the light of NCC's proposed changes to education in this area.
 As reported CPC made representations supporting the continuation of WWFS within a three-tier system of education as we believed this was the best fit for children in our parish and represented the feelings which parents had made known to us.
 I am pleased to report that WWFS continues as a First School and children will be feeding into Bellingham Middle School at Year 5.
 WWFS is now part of the River Rede Federation and federated with Otterburn First School, which hopefully secures its future.
 It is under the Executive Headship of Tina Henderson whom we thank for her time and efforts on behalf of our parish school.
-Whilst I understand that the cohort of children is disappointingly low at present, this will hopefully improve in the future with the continuation of this vital parish resource.
+Whilst I understand that the continuation of this vital parish resource.